As an alternative to outright refusal, the Local Authority may grant permission subject to conditions.

 Planning obligations, also known as Section 106 agreements (based on that section of The 1990 Town & Country Planning Act) are private agreements made between local authorities and developers and can be attached to a planning permission to make acceptable development which would otherwise be unacceptable in planning terms.
 The land itself, rather than the person or organisation that develops the land, is bound by a Section 106 Agreement, something any future owners will need to take into account.

-The Government's policy on the use of planning obligations is set out on the Planning Practice Guidance website.
+The Government's guidance on the use of planning obligations is set out on Gov.uk.
 Local planning authorities must take this guidance into account in their decisions on planning applications and must have good reasons for departing from it.

 Planning Obligations are used for three purposes: